Mesoscopic Bayesian Inference by Solvable Models: Noise Estimation

+Here, we describe the noise variance using mesoscopic variables.
+Since \(\hat{\sigma}^2(\upsilon, \tau_1, \tau_2)\) cannot be analytically determined, we assume it has been numerically estimated.
+The probability distribution of the noise variance can then be described as

-\subsection{Numerical Experiment Including Noise Estimation: Bayesian Inference}
+\subsubsection{Numerical Experiment Including Noise Estimation: Bayesian Inference}

-Here, we numerically verify the results of Bayesian estimation including noise estimation, which were theoretically derived in Sections 2 and 3.
+Here, we numerically verify the results of Bayesian estimation including noise estimation.
 Initially, noise estimation is performed using Equation (\ref{freeenergysigma}), and the estimated noise is used to calculate the free energy from Equation (\ref{Freemeso}).

-Figure \ref{fig:B1} shows the frequency distribution of the free energy density during noise estimation and the frequency distribution of the estimated noise.
-Figures \ref{fig:B1}(a)--(c) are the frequency distributions of the normalized free energy values, calculated from Equation (\ref{Freemeso}) for 100,000 artificially generated data patterns with model parameters \(a_0 = 1.0, b_0 = 0.0, \sigma_0^2 = 1.0\), where noise estimation was performed.
+Figure \ref{fig:B1} shows the probability distribution of the free energy density during noise estimation and that of the estimated noise.
+Figures \ref{fig:B1}(a)--(c) show the probability distributions of the normalized free energy values, calculated from Equation (\ref{Freemeso}) for 100,000 artificially generated data patterns with model parameters \(a_0 = 1.0, b_0 = 0.0, \sigma_0^2 = 1.0\), where noise estimation was performed.
 Figures \ref{fig:B1}(d)--(f) show the frequency distribution of the noise estimated for each dataset.

-Figure \ref{fig:B2} shows the frequency distribution of the estimated noise for \(N \in [5,1000]\).
-The frequency distribution of the estimated noise is for 10,000 artificially generated data patterns with model parameters \(a_0 = 1.0, b_0 = 0.0, \sigma_0^2 = 1.0\) and \(N \in [5,1000]\).
-From Figure \ref{fig:B2}, it is evident that as \(N\) increases, the frequency distribution of the estimated noise converges towards the true value.
+Figure \ref{fig:B2} shows the frequency distribution of the estimated noise for 10,000 artificially generated data patterns with model parameters \(a_0 = 1.0, b_0 = 0.0, \sigma_0^2 = 1.0\) and \(N \in [5,1000]\).
+Figure \ref{fig:B2}shows that as \(N\) increases, the frequency distribution of the estimated noise converges towards the true value.